-As a board member, did you ever consider that your fundraising has a significant return on investment?
+As a board member, did you ever consider that your fundraising expenses have a significant return on their costs?

-The ROI of investing in fundraising is something that many board members do not often consider.
+The Return on Investment in fundraising is something that many board members do not often consider when approving budgets and hiring fundraising talent.

 Why fundraising costs matter.